aviflax/presentations/data-driven-diagramming/first-edition/Data Driven Diagramming v1.ft.md

 [various diagrams]

-Diagrams are a powerful and widely used medium for teaching and learning about software systems.
+Architecture diagrams are a powerful and widely used medium for teaching and learning about software systems.

 They’re so commonplace that many of us rarely stop to think about how they are created and maintained.